General Terms and Conditions

 Back to top

-Below you will find useful information for attending our courses.
-If you have any questions, please call us on +39.02.86452191.
+Below you will find useful information about attending our courses, if you have any questions, please call us at +39.02.86452191.

-• fill in the master data in your account: menu "account details" and menu "master data".
+• Fill in your master data in your account: menu "personal data."

-1. For your luggage, use soft bags that take up little space when folded (no rigid suitcases).
+For luggage, use soft bags that take up little space when folded (no hard suitcases).
+Remember that cigarettes and tobacco are not for sale at the base.

 For all courses: